A GREAT Architecture for Edge-Based Graph Problems Like TSP: Introduction

 \section{Introduction}

-Graph neural networks (GNNs) have emerged as a powerful tool for learning on graph-structured data such as molecules, social networks, or citation graphs \cite{wu2020comprehensive}.
+\IEEEPARstart{G}{raph} neural networks (GNNs) have emerged as a powerful tool for learning on graph-structured data such as molecules, social networks, or citation graphs \cite{wu2020comprehensive}.
 In recent years, GNNs have also been applied in the setting of combinatorial optimization, especially routing problems \cite{joshi2019efficient, hudson2021graph, xin2021neurolkh} since such problems can be modeled as graph problems.
 Alternatively, transformer models \cite{vaswani2017attention} have been used as encoder architectures for routing problems in learning-based settings \cite{kool2018attention, kwon2020pomo, jin2023pointerformer}.
 Both architectures, GNNs and transformers, are used to iteratively compute node embeddings of the problem instances.
 They do so through message-passing operations and the attention mechanism, respectively, starting from the Euclidean coordinates and, optionally, other node features like customer demands as initial features.
 However, as a result, these architectures are limited to Euclidean problem instances.

 In reality, routing problems are often non-Euclidean or even asymmetric due to, e.g., traffic congestion (and time being the objective), one way streets (and distance being the objective) or elevation changes (and energy consumption being the objective).
 Non-Euclidean routing problems are specified by pair-wise distances between the nodes (e.g., in form of distance matrices).
 Such pair-wise distances are examples of graph edge features and can not be represented as node features like Euclidean coordinates.
 As a result, since GNNs and transformers focus on operating on and computing node-level features, they are not well-suited for such asymmetric problems.